 Google Play Store is a premier global marketplace to distribute innovative apps and games.
 Its stringent developer policies make this online platform world’s most trusted source for apps and games.

-In the recent past, Google Play Store has faced an uphill battle to house several fraudulent apps in the play store.
+In the recent past, Play Store has faced an uphill battle to house several fraudulent apps in the play store.
 In spite of iron-fisted efforts undertaken by Google to keep fraudulent activities miles away, cunning app owners adopt deceptive tactics to set their foot into the Play store and worse, stay there.

 Digital frauds include phishing, crypto-jacking, Trojan, card skimming to name a few.
 However, the tactics adopted in this scam are completely new and involves great level of intelligence.

 Recent research reveals that this digital distribution service was targeted by cyber-criminals who used more than 125 established apps to track user behavior & mint money through ad views/ clicks.

 - The apps that have been installed more than 115 million times on Android phones.

 - Theses apps belonged to various categories, mostly gaming apps.
 Others include flashlight, selfie, healthy eating apps and more.